Donte Moncrief: Pittsburgh Steelers

 On March 14, 2019, Moncrief signed a two-year deal with the Pittsburgh Steelers.

-Moncrief made his debut with the Steelers in Week 1 against the New England Patriots.
-In the game, Moncrief caught 3 passes for 7 yards in the 33–3 loss.
-He was released on November 2, 2019, after putting up just four catches for 18 yards through five games.
+Moncrief made his debut with the Steelers in Week 1 against the New England Patriots, where he caught 3-of-10 passes for 7 yards in the 33–3 loss.
+On November 2, he was released after putting up just four catches out of 15 targets for 18 yards and no touchdowns through five games.

 Carolina Panthers

 On November 4, 2019, Moncrief was claimed off waivers by the Carolina Panthers.
-He was released on December 6, 2019.
+He was released on December 6.

-Moncrief had a tryout with the San Francisco 49ers on August 13, 2020, and with the New York Jets on August 19, 2020.
+Moncrief had a tryout with the San Francisco 49ers on August 13, 2020, and with the New York Jets on August 19.

 New York Jets

 On August 31, 2020, Moncrief signed with the New York Jets.
-He was released on September 5, 2020, and signed to the practice squad the next day.
-He was placed on the practice squad/injured list on September 10, and activated back to the practice squad on October 7.
-He was released on October 14.
+On September 5, he was released by the Jets as part of final roster cuts and signed to the practice squad the next day.
+He was placed on the practice squad/injured list on September 10, activated back to the practice squad on October 7, and released on October 14.

 New England Patriots

 On November 4, 2020, the New England Patriots signed Moncrief to their practice squad.
-He was elevated to the active roster on November 21 and November 28 for the team's weeks 11 and 12 games against the Houston Texans and Arizona Cardinals, and reverted to the practice squad after each game.
+He was elevated to the active roster on November 21 and November 28 for the team's Weeks 11 and 12 games against the Houston Texans and Arizona Cardinals, reverting to the practice squad after each game.
 Against the Cardinals, Moncrief had a 53-yard kick return.
-On December 5, 2020, he was signed to the active roster.
+On December 5, he was signed to the active roster.